Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 \subsection{Neutron stars}

-Due to the presence of a nuclear star cluster at the GC, a large number of NSs is expected in that region.
-Moreover, constraints on the DM-neutron elastic scattering cross section from DM capture in NSs are expected to be more stringent in regions of high DM density, which is presumably the case for the GC (although this depends on the actual underlying DM density profile).
+Due to the presence of a nuclear star cluster at the GC, a large number of NSs is expected to exist in that region.
+While the observation of a DM signature in the NS cooling process is technologically restricted to NSs in the solar neighborhood, constraints from gravitational stability considerations are expected to be more stringent in regions of high DM density, which is presumably the case for the GC (although this depends on the actual underlying DM density profile).
 These two factors make the GC a prime target to study signatures of DM capture in NS.
 As yet, NSs from the very inner regions of the Galaxy have not been observed, but many projected constraints do rely on studying NSs in regions of DM densities of at least $10^{3}\, \rm GeV\, cm^{-3}$ (\eg~\cite{Garani2019}).
-However, in these regions the DM PSDF is expected to depart much more significantly from the SHM than in the Solar neighborhood, so being able to robustly estimate PSDF-related uncertainties is even more crucial.
+However, in these regions the DM PSDF is expected to depart much more significantly from the SHM---and more generally from a MB distribution---than in the Solar neighborhood, so being able to robustly estimate PSDF-related uncertainties is even more crucial.